peoplesoftninja/AWSStudy/README.md

     * open putty, in auth don't browse the key and select forwarding
     * once in bastion host, ssh to private server
     * *NOTE* If NACL is not ALL OPEN, the bastion host inbound ephemeral should also be open
-* Create a NAT Gateway, this is in VPC Console not EC2
+* Create a NAT Gateway in Public Subnet, this is in VPC Console not EC2
     * NAT gateway use elastic IP
 * In the Private Route table which has the private subnet where the webservers are located, add the route to NAT gateway, 0.0.0.0/0
 * When Create ELB, we can't select private subnets.
 So we select the public subnet which are in the same zone as private subnet.
 Once we select that, it will show up the instances which are in the private subnet as well.

-# Security NACL
+## Security NACL

 To check your personal public IP go online and check on website what is my ip ipv4 or in cmd type

 `nslookup myip.opendns.com` `resolver1.opendns.com` look for non-authoriative IP

-# Transfering files
+## Transfering files

 Transfer first to bastion host and from there to the private server.